newlyceum/curriculum/README.md

 ### Math

-* Both kids will use [Art of Problem Solving Pre-Algebra](https://artofproblemsolving.com/store/item/prealgebra)
+* ~~Both kids will use~~ We're using [Art of Problem Solving Pre-Algebra](https://artofproblemsolving.com/store/item/prealgebra) to explore proofs and concepts together.
+* [x] We're using Oak Meadow 7th Grade & 5th Grade Math curricula.
 * *The Joy of x* by Steven Strogatz (2018) and *Here's Looking at Euclid* by Alex Bellos

 ### Language Arts